rsksmart/devportal-1.0/content/rsk-devportal/kb/tokenbridge-troubleshooting.md

 **When:** Current Block - Transaction Block Number > 5760

 **Answer:**  Look in the [Rootstock Explorer](https://explorer.rsk.co/) at the SAME ADDRESS on Rootstock.
-If you do not see the correct balance in the tokens tab, please share your Transaction Hash in the **#tokenbridge** channel on Rootstock Discord (go to [Discord Community](https://rootstock.io/discord) to join.
+If you do not see the correct balance in the tokens tab, please share your Transaction Hash in the **#token-bridge** channel on Rootstock Discord (go to [Discord Community](https://rootstock.io/discord) to join.

 3 - **Transferred tokens from Rootstock, and after 24 hours have not received tokens on Ethereum**